 - Form a team of up to six children, ages 6 to 9.
 You can form this team however you like: through a school, as a family, with a community group or in any other way.

 - Choose an Expo and register to take part (see below).
 You'll then be sent a Team Meeting Guide for the coach.
 This guide suggests step by step instructions of how you can organise the team’s activities.
-You will also receive a LEGO "Inspire Set", which should be included in the LEGO MODEL that the team build, and an Engineering Notebook for each team member.
+You will also receive a LEGO "Inspire Set", which contains the Inspire Model and lots of bags of extra LEGO® and an Engineering Notebook for each team member.

-- A new Challenge is set worldwide each year, based on a real-world topic and you need to download the Challenge document to get started.
+- A new Challenge is set worldwide each year and you need to download the Challenge document [PDF: 5.88MB] to get started.

 - Coach your team as they work on this Challenge over several weeks